Why Best Practice can’t compete with Low Cost Vet Care

 So – moving on to Veterinary Services, we’re in the same boat as the mechanics , the dentists, the electricians, the physiotherapists, the podiatrists, the hairdressers and all other businesses that make their money by providing services.

 None of us work for free so labour costs will always be included.
 This means the differences in costs will be mostly due to all other things.

 To show how costs can be lowered in a commonly compared service let’s use the Dog Spey procedure as an example

 - Pre-Anaesthetic blood tests – to check for any internal issues that could affect Anaesthesia safety

 - Intravenous fluid therapy – to help maintain vital blood pressure and temperature throughout the procedure.
 Also helps them wake up more smoothly without feeling nauseous and dehydrated.

-By removing these two items we have already reduced our fees by around $130.00
+By removing items 1 and 2 alone – we have already reduced our fees by around $130.00

 So where else can we save money?